pjc0247/Slacker/guide_en.md

   // Slack.SendMessage(msg.channel, "Hi, " + msg.sender);
 }
 ```
-All `.csx` file under `plugins/` directory will be automatically reloaded when changed.
-(It means, you don't have to restart your bot.)
+All `.csx` file under `plugins/` directory will be automatically reloaded when changed. (which means, you don't have to restart your bot.)

 __SendImage__<br>
-Below example decribes how to send a image message via `SendImage` method,
+The example below decribes how to send a image message via `SendImage` method,
 ```cs
 var imageURL = "https://github.com/pjc0247/Slacker/raw/master/slack.png";